accelist/nextjs-starter/README.md

 - Default `SwrFetcher` function based on `axios` included for `swr` library

+- `UseAuthorizedAxios` and `UseAuthorizedSwrFetcher` hooks for acquiring HTTP clients with Authorization Bearer header set

-- Batteries included: `jotai`, Bootstrap 5, `react-bootstrap`, FontAwesome 5
+- Batteries included: `jotai`, Bootstrap 5, `react-bootstrap`, FontAwesome 5, `sweetalert2`

 ## How to Use?